-How do you measure reputation?
+How do you measure corporate reputation?
 A company’s reputation is the outcome of its reputation among numerous stakeholders – customers, investors/shareholders, suppliers, competitors, the general public, etc – in specific categories, such as product/service quality, client service, financial performance, sustainability, innovation, and so on.
-Effectively assessing ‘reputation equity’ involves assessing a company’s reputation among various stakeholders.
+Effectively assessing corporate reputation ‘equity’ involves assessing a company’s reputation among various stakeholders.
 Since reputation is perception, it is perception that must be measured.
-This argues for the assessment of reputation in multiple areas, in ways that are objective, qualitative, and quantitative.
+This argues for the assessment of corporate reputation in multiple areas, in ways that are objective, qualitative, and quantitative.

-The Reputation Equity Audit research framework is a basic roadmap for conducting research studies on the reputation of companies.
-It guides the research process on individual outshiners.
+The Corporate Reputation Equity Audit research framework is a basic roadmap for conducting research studies on the reputation of companies; it guides the research process.

 Reputation, prominence or prestige indicates a value judgment on specific attributes.
-Research participants are asked to rank companies on several unique attributes [i.e. six KPI's].
-The audit provides a unifying framework for the most important external and internal areas of the business.
-It pulls together an industry’s major KPI’s into a single, complete and powerful package.
-In other words, the Reputation Equity Audit framework is organized into sections that address [six] broad categories of success.
-Accordingly, interview questions and statements discussed are closely related to the KPI’s.
+Research participants [senior executives and/or senior managers] are asked to rank companies on several unique attributes [i.e. six KPIs].
+The audit pulls together an industry’s major KPIs into a single, complete and powerful package.
+In other words, the Corporate Reputation Equity Audit framework is organized into sections that address [six] broad categories of success.
+Accordingly, interview questions and statements discussed are closely related to the KPIs.
 Building a more prestigious company involves maximizing all attributes.

 Given the multitude of sources, the problem is not getting data but deciding which sources to use.
 Specifically who you talk to is important.
 Accordingly, the sampling plan is a critical element of the research design.
-In all REA studies, only management board, supervisory board, [non-]executive board, and/or advisory board members or other senior managers are included.
-It is desirable to have at least 50 research participants to be analyzed thoroughly, although more – 100 or so – is preferred to gain robustness, and increase predictive powers.
+In all CREA studies, only management board, supervisory board, [non-]executive board, and/or advisory board members or other senior managers are included.
+It is desirable to have at least 50 research participants to be analyzed thoroughly, although more is preferred to gain robustness, and increase predictive powers.